 Buying a Ticket for Someone Else on Wanderu

-Booking on Wanderu means there are no unnecessary fees like Greyhound’s Prepaid Ticket fee.
+Booking on Wanderu means you don’t have to worry about Greyhound’s Prepaid Ticket fees.

 So if you’re booking a Greyhound ticket for someone else, booking on Wanderu is the way to go.
 There are two Greyhound ticket delivery options to choose from on Wanderu: will-call or print-at-home tickets.